SamparkBhol/Langchain_bot_custom/README.md

 # LangChain Chatbot

-This is a full-stack chatbot application built with LangChain, FastAPI, and React.
+This is a full-stack chatbot application built with LangChain, FastAPI, and React.This is abot prepared for a bigger project however , this repo can be forked and used independently as a chatbot for something provided ocntext , API keys and setting it up proeprly

 ## Setup and Running